vniarchos/BootSTOP/README.md

 - **z_kill_list:** Allows for a smaller z-point sample by specifying which points to remove.

-Within the subclass *Parameters_6D_sac*.
+Within the subclass *ParametersSixD_SAC*.
 These alter the soft-Actor-Critic behaviour.
 - **filename_stem:** The name of the output file (note the filetype *.csv* is automatically appended along with an optional integer - see Running the Code).
 - **verbose:** Controls how much output is printed to the python console.